rand00/fry/ROADMAP.md

 * @idea; make a Fry.Envelope module that has helpers for creating high-fps signals defining envelopes
   * being given arbitrary functions (including prebuilt ones) to define the envelopes
   * speed being defined by an fps rate
-  * idea; should enable creation of a 'global envelope' that morphs between envelopes (constructive interference?)
+  * idea; should enable creation of a 'global envelope' that morphs between envelopes (constructive inte* (ongoing) make example where (several?) rhythms are defined manually
-  * note that input rhythm-note is syncd with *attack* of env
-* @idea; allow user to specify that beat should have limited lifetime?
-  * or let user control lifetime themselves, by calling a 'stop' proc?
-  * lifetimes can be:
-    * amount of events shot
-    * timeout
-    * till some given thread resolves
-* Beat.Make has an 'e' and 's' - but divide speed operates only on 'e'
-  * should Beat.Make include a function to derive full modules with divided speed?
-  * should Beat.Make expose input bpm_s ?
-* make example where (several?) rhythms are defined manually
   * with
     * 't'/'f' aliases for true/false
       * this way rhythms can be visualized relative to eachother in code